uq-deal-breakers/breaking-phubbing/README.md

 `cd packages/server`

-Start the command using the command:
+Start the server using the command:

 `npm start`